 - In a large stock pot (with a lid), add the flank steak and fill with water about ¾ full.
 If you would prefer to use a slow cooker, see notes above.1 Flank Steak, water

 - Next, cut off about ¼ of the onion and throw that into the stock pot as well.
-Reserve the remaining peppers and onion for later.
-Don't worry about the stems and skin as that will all be discarded later.
+Remember to reserve the remaining peppers and onion for later.1 large spanish onion

 - Add the bay leaf, black peppercorns and 1 teaspoon of the cumin to the stock pot and cover.1 bay leaf, 1 teaspoon black peppercorns, 2 teaspoon cumin (divided)

 - Bring to a boil and then reduce to low to keep a steady simmer going but not boiling over.
 Cook for about 3-4 hours until testing the meat shows it will fall apart easily.